 Always a centre of trade and shipping, it was in 17th century Amsterdam that the free market found its expression in the world’s first stock exchange.
 Religious and economic refugees have long flocked to Amsterdam to escape persecution.
 An influx of Flemish printers made it the European capital of the free press.
 When the Nazis invaded in the second world war resistance to fascism in Amsterdam was widespread, as the story of Anne Frank’s protectors attests.

-Today Amsterdam is still a major economic centre within Europe and still a model of social tolerance which attracts immigration from all over the world.
+Today, Amsterdam is still a major economic centre within Europe and still a model of social tolerance that attracts immigration from all over the world.
 The unemployment rate is one of the lowest among European cities.
 The housing market is heavily regulated to keep rents affordable.
 It’s a haven for cyclists and pedestrians where cars are actively discouraged in the city centre.